STOmics/Stereopy/docs/source/content/05_Contributing.rst

         '''
         pass

-5. Imports should be grouped in the following order, You should put a blank line between each group of imports.
+5. Imports should be grouped in the following order and a blank line should be put between each pair of imports.

 .. code:: python